What are LOCATION objects?

 Security and access control

 LOCATION objects solve a critical security challenge that wasn’t possible with embedded credentials: protecting sensitive access information.
 Before locations, credentials had to be embedded directly in external tables, COPY statements, or TVF queries, making it impossible to control who could see or use them.
-With locations, you can:
+With locations, you can:- Protect credentials: Store sensitive access information in a secure object that can be managed through RBAC

 - Control access: Grant USAGE permission to roles that need to access the data without exposing the credentials